Central Bank publishes data on the distribution of retail interest rates focusing on non-bank mortgage lending

 Deputy Governor Vasileios Madouros emphasised the importance of this analysis in understanding how the necessary policy actions taken by the ECB to tackle inflation are transmitting through different cohorts of borrowers.
 He said: “The variation we see in interest rates increases across the system is due to a number of factors, including differences in the underlying funding models of the different cohorts of mortgage providers in the market and the nature of the mortgage contracts.
 The interest rate you are charged will first and foremost depend on your mortgage product.
 Some people are on fixed rate mortgages, some are on variable rate mortgages and others are on tracker mortgages.”

-Pointing to the Central Bank’s Financial Stability Review published yesterday, Deputy Governor Madouros said: “Despite the real challenges from high levels of inflation, Irish households have proven broadly resilient so far.
+Pointing to the Central Bank’s Financial Stability Review (PDF 1.23MB)published yesterday, Deputy Governor Madouros said: “Despite the real challenges from high levels of inflation, Irish households have proven broadly resilient so far.
 Our assessment is that, if the economy continues to evolve in line with our expectations, we are likely to see only modest increases in household financial distress.
 But this aggregate picture masks very real challenges for some cohorts of households.
 This emphasises the importance of moving beyond aggregate metrics, to understand better the distribution of interest rate increases across mortgagors.”

 Deputy Governor Madouros added that Ireland has a very strong consumer protection framework, and over a decade of experience in dealing with arrears.
 “The Central Bank will continue to work to ensure that firms meet their responsibilities to support consumers facing difficulties in managing their mortgage repayments or with switching their provider.
 If you feel you are in need of support, I would encourage you to contact your mortgage provider and discuss the options that are available to you.
 Early engagement is key if you think you are getting into difficulty.”